GL_Discover Hub_Stocks_1920x1280_PositivePink_01

 Diversification

-Value stocks offer an excellent way to diversify a portfolio that may be overexposed to high-growth or more volatile sectors.
+Value stocks offer a way to diversify a portfolio that may be overexposed to high-growth or more volatile sectors.
 With value stocks, investors can balance risk and potential rewards, benefiting from both short-term income and long-term appreciation.

 Some risks to consider with value stock investing